MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxdistributejob.md

 ---

 # required metadata
-title: "rxDistributeJob function (RevoScaleR) "
+title: "rxDistributeJob function (revoAnalytics) | Microsoft Docs"
 description: " Allows distributed execution of a function in parallel across nodes (computers)  of a 'compute context' such as a cluster.
 A helper functions checks to see if the 'compute context' is appropriate. "
-keywords: "(RevoScaleR), rxDistributeJob, rxIsDistributedContext, IO"
+keywords: "(revoAnalytics), rxDistributeJob, rxIsDistributedContext, IO"
 author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/07/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""